lulu0306/MyReads/README.md

 #App Functionality

-**In this app the main main page holds the three shelves to make the selection of its actual state, that are
+** In this app the main main page holds the three shelves to make the selection of its actual state, that are :

 -Currently Reading
 -Want To Read